Santa Fe Springs Swap Meet

 The Santa Fe Springs Swap Meet is a flea market and music venue in Santa Fe Springs, California.
 It predominantly caters to Mexican Americans and Chicano culture, selling food and beverages, art, clothing, household goods, and more unusual products.
 As a music venue, the Swap Meet is largely known for featuring tribute acts, but also features shows by prominent Latin music groups and other well-known musicians.

-After being founded as a drive-in theater in the 1940s, the Swap Meet eventually transitioned into the flea market that it is today.
+The site was initially a drive-in theater which first opened in 1953.
+The Swap Meet eventually transitioned into the flea market that it is today.
 It has since built up a dedicated following of Southern California residents.

+During the late 60’s, a businessman named Jay Dauley, The Swap meet king opened the first of his franchised Swap Meet and Flea Market business’s.
+Almost all of Jay’s Swap Meet Business are still operated todays beside’s his Santa Clara location.